JabariD/assembly_recursion/README.md

 3. If c does not need to be multiplied go to step 8.
 If c does:
 4. Multiply **d** by base (33).
 5. Store in **tempAnswer** (string in memory).
-6. Check if multiply again by base
+6. Check if multiply again by 33
 7. If yes go to step 4.
 If not continue:
 8. Add to **tempAnswer** to **finalAnswer**.
 9. If done multiplying, check if done with characters: If no go to step 2, if yes continue.